-I’m Research Assistant in the Department of Computer Science at the University of Liverpool, where I’m working on the Autonomous Robots in Hazardous Environments project – details of the EPSRC grant can be found here.
+I’m Research Associate in the Department of Computer Science at the University of Liverpool, where I’m working on the Autonomous Robots in Hazardous Environments project – details of the EPSRC grant can be found here.
 I am working on three separate, but related, hubs.
 Each hub focusses on a different hazardous environment: nuclear, offshore, and space.
 Such environments are remote and hazardous to humans, so robotic systems deployed there require a high level of autonomy and rigorous verification.

 I work with Michael Fisher in the Autonomy and Verification Laboratory.
 My post-doctoral research on this project involves the verification of autonomous robotic systems in the previously mentioned hazardous environments.
 I am looking at a range of techniques, including process algebraic models and temporal logic.
 More information about my research can be found on my personal website.

 - Formalisms for Autonomous Robotic Systems